ubernostrum/django-registration/docs/install.rst

 Installation guide
 ==================

-The |release| release of django-registration supports Django 2.2 and 3.0 on the following Python versions:
+The |release| release of django-registration supports Django 2.2, 3.0, and 3.1 on the following Python versions:

 * Django 2.2 supports Python 3.5, 3.6, 3.7, and 3.8.

-* Django 3.0 supports Python 3.6, 3.7, and 3.8.
+* Django 3.0 and 3.1 support Python 3.6, 3.7, and 3.8.

 Normal installation